dhatm/LIME_basics/README.md

 LIME stands for local interpretable model-agnostic explanations.
 Another alternative is to use SHAP (SHapley Additive exPlanations).
 Both methods make post-hoc explanations of superpixel contributions to classifier calls.

 Note to remember: explainable is not the same thing as interpretable.
-Explainable refers to the ability to identify what contributed to a decision, even if the logic/reason is not transparent.
-Interpretable refers to the ability to understand the cause, logic, or reason for a decision.
+Explainable refers to the ability to identify what contributed to a decision or result, even if the cause, logic, or reason is not transparent.
+Interpretable refers to the ability to understand the cause, logic, or reason for a decision or result.